MordorHD/Tetris-in-C/README.md

 Just another Tetris version I made for fun.
 The drop sound effect of the tetronomino is me slamming my desk, I didn't find the real sound effect online, so I had to improvise.

+When the program is first started, it creates a `.save` file which will keep track of all highscores and typed names.

 Only on windows.

 ## Compiling